For questions about conference components, debate, bill writing, or research, please check out our YIG Resources page!

 What are some first steps?

 1. Contact the advisor at your school to make sure you are able to attend.
 If your school doesn’t have an advisor, or you don’t know who your advisor is, you can contact Elise Dugger (firstname.lastname@example.org).

 2. Register for the conference your school attends during the registration window.
 If you visit our middle or high school Youth in Government pages and click on your conference, you will find registration links.

 What are the conference fees and is financial aid available?

 Cost per delegate differs by school.
-However, each delegate will pay a $175 delegate fee and a portion of the hotel fee, which normally totals to around $350.
+However, for high school conferences, each delegate will pay a $175 delegate fee and a portion of the hotel fee, which normally totals to around $350.
 Delegates who drop after the final deadline are still responsible for their delegate fee and any hotel costs the school incurs.